To take wine into our mouths is to savor a droplet of the river of human history – Clifton Fadiman

 Storing Your Wine

-The way you store your wine is just as important as the amount of time that you leave it for, and there are some set rules (a lot of winemaking is about rules and established parameters, all of which are worth learning and following) that should help to guarantee that your age will age and mature gracefully and with (added) taste.
+The way you store your wine is just as important as the amount of time that you let it sit, and there are some set rules (a lot of winemaking is about rules and established parameters, all of which are worth learning and following) that should help to guarantee that your vintage will get better and better as time passes.

 Keep The Lights Low – Ideally, wine should be stored in dark bottles and in a dark corner or, if you have one, the basement of your home.